Letters to Cleo: Band history

 Guitarist Greg McKenna and singer Kay Hanley formed the band Letters to Cleo in 1990.
-The band was initially called Rebecca Lula with Tad Bouve on guitar and Ted Garland on drums with several musicians filling in on bass.
+The band was initially called Rebecca Lulu, with Tad Bouve on guitar and Ted Garland on drums with several musicians filling in on bass.
 In its early phase, the band enlisted various guest players, including a brief period with Abe Laboriel, Jr. as drummer in 1993.
-The band released a 45 single of Here & Now w/Rimshak featuring Abe Laboriel on drums with Brian Karp on bass.
-The band's definitive lineup of Hanley, McKenna, Michael Eisenstein on guitar, Stacy Jones on drums and Scott Riebling on bass, was established in 1994.
+The band released a 45 single of "Here & Now" with Rimshak featuring Abe Laboriel on drums with Brian Karp on bass.
+The band's definitive lineup of Hanley, McKenna, Michael Eisenstein on guitar, Stacy Jones on drums, and Scott Riebling on bass, was established in 1994.
+The band changed its name to Letters to Cleo in 1990.
 The name "Letters to Cleo" is a reference to Hanley's childhood pen pal.
-Hanley recounts that her "letters to Cleo" were often returned.
-She rediscovered a box of these letters during the band-naming process, and the band adopted the name.
+They spent their summers together in Canada, and they wrote each other letters to keep in touch over a ten-year period.
+At some point Cleo moved without giving Hanley her new mailing address, and Hanley's letters to Cleo were returned to sender.
+Hanley rediscovered a box of these letters during the band-naming process, and the band adopted the name.
+Hanley called it "the least crappy of all the names" they came up with at the time.

 Letters to Cleo played gigs in several Boston clubs, including T.T. the Bear's Place and The Rathskellar.
-They released their first full-length album, Aurora Gory Alice, on CherryDisc Records in 1993.
-The album received extensive airplay around the New England region and after a much hyped show at South by Southwest in Austin, Letters to Cleo signed a major label record deal with Giant Records, a Warner Brothers subsidiary, and Aurora Gory Alice was re-released worldwide.
+The band could not seem to find success and was close to breaking up when it recorded their first full-length album, Aurora Gory Alice; Hanley had already started another band on the side at the time.
+The album was released on CherryDisc Records, a Boston-based independent record label, in 1993.
+The album received extensive airplay around New England.
+In 1994, the Billboard published a review of the album and the next day the band played a much-hyped show at South by Southwest in Austin, which made several recording labels very interested in signing the band.
+Letters to Cleo decided to sign a record deal with Giant Records, a Warner Brothers subsidiary, in 1994, and it re-released Aurora Gory Alice worldwide in 1995.

-The band had their first big hit single with "Here & Now" which gained greater exposure as part of the Melrose Place soundtrack.
-The song reached No. 10 on the Billboard Modern Rock Singles chart.
+Soon after signing the deal, their new record label was asked to compile a soundtrack for "Melrose Place", and the record label decided to put "Here & Now" on it.
+"Here & Now" was an instant hit, and the song reached number 10 on the Billboard Modern Rock Singles chart.